ronitshar/lottery/README.md

 # lottery

-This will be our repository for creating a lottery DApp.
+This will be the repository for creating a lottery DApp.